Leafwing-Studios/fop-rules/docs/rules/downtime-activities.md

 </div>

 Each ally may make take the Resurrect downtime activity during the same rest.
 This can dramatically increase speed and success rate, but remember that the target gains transcendence after each failure.
-As always, they must all chose whether to Resurrect *before* any allies have rolled to see if they succeed.
+As always, they must all chose whether to Resurrect _before_ any allies have rolled to see if they succeed.
 Then, all allies roll at the same time, tallying up successes and failures appropriately.

 When you return from the dead, you immediately suffer exhaustion equal to your previous transcendence.
 Like usual, gaining this exhaustion can kill you.
 Any skill checks made to resurrect you after you have died due to the exhaustion of being brought back from the dead are made with disadvantage.

-## Splice

-Transfer an affix from one piece of gear to another, quickly and easily giving it a new property.

-Make an enchanting skill check, adding a bonus of 5 times the danger level of the area you are resting in.
-If you succeed, the affix is removed from the original item and added to the new item, If you fail, the original affix is not lost but you must try again later.

-When you successfully perform this downtime activity, you may remove any affixes of your choice from the target item, allowing you to replace them in order to keep their enchantment gear point total less than or equal to your proficiency bonus.
-In addition, you may choose to immediately attune to the piece of gear you just spliced the enchantment onto, replacing your attunement to an existing piece of gear of the same type if needed.

 ## Support